roblox-ts/roblox-ts.com/_docs/guides/promises.md

   extraneous machinery.
 - When an asynchronous operation fails or an error is encountered, Lua functions usually either raise an error or return a success value followed by the actual value.
-Both of these patterns lead to repeating the same tired patterns many times over for checking if the operation was successful.
+Both of these methods lead to repeating the same tired patterns many times over for checking if the operation was successful.
 - Yielding lacks easy access to introspection and the ability to cancel an operation if the value is no longer needed.